RCYC Ilma

 • Furthermore, the selected engines (Wärtsilä 31 DF series) are the best-in-class in terms of energy efficiency and emissions.

-Discover the ships
+Discover the ship

 in pictures